stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   resulting from taking the trace of a ``W2`` space.
 DoFs are shared between faces, hence making this space fully continuous;

+* ``W2Htrace`` is the space of scalar functions defined only on cell faces in the horizontal, resulting from taking the trace of a ``W2H`` space.
+  DoFs are shared between horizontal faces, hence making this space continuous in the horizontal and discontinuous in the vertical;

+* ``W2Vtrace`` is the space of scalar functions defined only on cell faces in the vertical, resulting from taking the trace of a ``W2V`` space.
+  DoFs are shared between vertical faces, hence making this space discontinuous in the horizontal and continuous in the vertical;

 * ``Wchi`` is the space of scalar functions used to store coordinates in LFRic, fully discontinuous except for the coordinate order ``0`` when it becomes the ``W0`` space (i.e. fully continuous).
 Since LFRic neither